updated on 05 April 2022

 Does the idea of interesting and varied work, an excellent salary and a good work/life balance appeal?
 Becoming an in-house lawyer could be your perfect vocation.
-We spoke to those in the know, including a trainee, several qualified lawyers and the head of an in-house legal department about what it means to work at the very heart of your client.
+We spoke to those in the know, including several qualified lawyers and an in-house solicitor apprentice about what it means to work at the very heart of your client.

 “What do in-house solicitors do?
 Are they better paid than their private practice counterparts?
 How do you become one?”
 These are questions that regularly crop up among our readers and it can seem that information on getting into the in-house side of the solicitors’ profession is quite thin compared to the wealth of information available on the traditional training contract-private practice route.

-The Law Society collects data on the in-house solicitor population every year.
-Here are key facts from the latest statistics gathered by the Solicitors Regulation Authority back in 2017:
+Here are key facts from the latest statistics gathered by the Law Society and reported in 2022:

 In-house training contracts